Resonant

 How do I use Whisper for live dictation on Mac?

 Raw Whisper doesn't have a dictation UX — it's a batch transcription model.
 You need a wrapper that handles hotkeys, streaming audio, and pasting text.
-Resonant is a free Mac app built exactly for that, using local Whisper models.
+Resonant is a free Mac app built exactly for that, running Parakeet on Apple Silicon for low-latency live dictation.
+If you specifically want Whisper, whisper.cpp is the standard route.

 What's the fastest Whisper model on Apple Silicon?